 Junior and Senior Member Sailboat Racing

 The Erieau Yacht Club offers dinghy racing throughout the July and August for both Senior and Junior sailors.
 Regular fleet racing is offered for a variety of sailboat classes by a professional race committee.
-The fleet consists of C Scows, Larks and Lasers.
+The fleet consists of C Scows, Larks, Laser, Optimist, Pico, Vibe and Interntional 420”s.
 We race both on Rondeau Bay and out on Lake Erie.
 Racing is offered on weekends and our junior club participates in many special regattas throughout Ontario.

 Click here for a pdf copy of these rules